ArnabSaha22/namaste-react/README.md

         **Don't spend more than 5 mins on the above discussion**
 3. The next 5mins we need to spend on planning or making a very low level design, how we will structure our components and how our data will flow, how we will use data and ui level.
 Remember -> "The more planning" => "The better code"
 4. Search why reportWebVitals.js , <React.StrictMode> is used in create-react-app.
+5. While writing a code for a list of items => do for one item => after that works fine [do console.log() to check] => Iterate that for rest of the items using map => This makes debugging easier.
+While using APIs if the data doesn't come the try doing an early return empty check and check first.